aigc3d/AniGS/README.md

 ## Code

 We are working on releasing the code... 🏗️ 🚧 🔨 Please stay tuned!
-(Before 03.01 2025, UTC)
+(3.20 2025, UTC)

 - [x] Online Demo 🔥🔥🔥
 - [ ] Animation Code